 Colorectal transit study.
 This procedure shows how well food moves through the colon.
-The patient swallows capsules containing small markers which are visible on X-ray.
-The patient follows a high-fiber diet during the course of the test, and the movement of the markers through the colon is monitored with abdominal X-rays taken several times three to seven days after the capsule is swallowed.
+The child swallows capsules containing small markers which are visible on X-ray.
+The child follows a high-fiber diet during the course of the test, and the movement of the markers through the colon is monitored with abdominal X-rays taken several times 3 to 7 days after the capsule is swallowed.

 Colonoscopy.
 A procedure that allows the health care provider to view the entire length of the large intestine.
 A colonoscopy can often help identify abnormal growths, inflamed tissue, ulcers, and bleeding.
 It involves inserting a colonoscope, a long, flexible, lighted tube, in through the rectum up into the colon.
 The colonoscope allows the health care provider to see the lining of the colon, remove tissue for further examination, and possibly treat some problems that are discovered.